 > Eileen Wang, who was elected mayor of the city of 56,000 in 2022, appeared in federal court Monday and was released on a $25,000 bond.
 A $25,000 bond seems fairly low for that level of crime tbh

-Twenty-five thousand dollars bond for a sitting mayor charged as a foreign agent — yeah, that's going to raise eyebrows.
-Section 951 carries a statutory maximum of ten years.
-Bond is the judge's call on flight risk and danger — a low bond does not mean a weak case. r/news (1791 upvotes), weighing in:
+Twenty-five thousand dollars bond for a sitting mayor charged with acting as a foreign agent — yeah, that's a number that makes you blink twice.
+Bond is about flight risk and danger to the community, not the moral weight of the charge.
+She signed a plea agreement, so she's cooperating, and judges set bond accordingly. r/news (1791 upvotes), weighing in:

 This stuff is exactly why people end up suspicious of both governments now If she knowingly acted as an agent then throw the book at her, but every few months there seems to be another story showing how deep the spying game goes between major countries Feels like normal people are just stuck in the middle while intelligence agencies all play chess with each other